-Approximately 780,000 Ontarians are living with COPD and it is estimated that an equal number remain undiagnosed.
-Unfortunately, awareness about the disease, its symptoms and diagnostic testing remains low.
+Over 850,000 Ontarians (almost 12 per cent) aged 35 and older have COPD.1 Unfortunately, awareness about the disease, its symptoms and diagnostic testing remains low.
 Most Ontarians don’t know what COPD is and fewer know what a spirometry test is.

 An effective way to help diagnose COPD is with a spirometry test -- a simple breathing test that calculates the amount of air that can be blown out of the lungs, and the rate at which it can be expelled.
 Spirometry is particularly important in diagnosing COPD in the early (mild) stage.
-Early detection has been shown to motivate people to quit smoking sooner, which can reduce disease progression by about 75 per cent for former smokers compared to current smokers.
+Early detection has been shown to motivate people to quit smoking sooner, which can reduce disease progression.

 Pulmonary rehabilitation can also make a difference in the lives of those living with COPD and other lung conditions by helping them focus on improving muscle strength, learn breathing techniques to cope with breathlessness and improve aerobic fitness.
 The proven benefits for patients include reduced flare-ups and increased mobility.